cvklein/ngraminator/README.md

 If you use this package, I'd appreciate a citation -- for now, just mention the package and let me know about it.

 I can be reached at cvklein@gmail.com.
+Thanks to Esther Klein for years of beta testing.